jacobhiggins/jacobhiggins.github.io/_portfolio/portfolio-1.md

 Our control framework continually answer these two questions:
 - Is the expected distance to collision less than the stopping distance?
 (Safety)
-- If the expected distance to collision is less than the stopping distance and the situation is unsafe, what is the optimal trajectory to reduce occlusions, thereby increasing safety?
+- If the expected distance to collision is less than the stopping distance and the situation is unsafe, what is the optimal trajectory to reduce occlusions (Visibility), thereby increasing safety?

+The previous sections detail how both of these questions are answered.
+Next, let's look at some simulations that use the proposed control framework.

+### Simulations